 Traditional removable dentures are one of the most common ways to address most or all missing teeth; however, many patients who use these types of dentures experience discomfort and frustrating limitations.
-At Scripps Center for Dental Care, our skilled dentists offer a state-of-the-art alternative called All-on-4.
+At Scripps Center for Dental Care, our skilled dental team offers a state-of-the-art alternative called All-on-4.
 This technique can provide greater comfort, stability, and freedom than traditional dentures without the cost of a full set of dental implants.

 All-on-4 is a type of implant denture that is used to replace missing teeth on the upper or lower arch.
 This device, sometimes called an implant-supported denture or an implant-anchored denture, utilizes four dental implants secured by a denture appliance, providing a snug, comfortable fit and typically excellent results.
 If you are not a candidate for a full set of dental implants due to insufficient jawbone density, All-on-4 may still be an option for you.

-What Are The Pros And Cons Of All-on-4™?
+What Are The Pros And Cons Of All-on-4®?

 Patients may experience different benefits depending on what concerns about traditional removable dentures or loss of teeth bothered them initially.
 In general, some of the benefits of All-on-4 include:

 - Reduced gum irritation